Why meditate when most of us do not slow down long enough to examine our own state of mind at a particular time in our lives.

 Benefit #1: It slows down your mind

-Part of the reason why people are so stressed out is that they have a thousand things on their mind.
+Part of the reason why people are so stressed out is that they have a thousand things on their minds.
 They’re just so focused on so many things at the same time that they spread themselves too thin.

 They’re not very patient, they don’t have much focus, and it’s very easy for them to drop the ball.
 It’s very easy for them to spend day after day thinking that they really haven’t done much with their time or the opportunities presented to them.